1. Can the flu shot give me the flu?

 Essential Facts About the Flu Vaccine

-“Some people don't like needles,” says Schaffner.
-“There is a nasal spray vaccine available for adults under the age of 50 with no underlying illness, but that’s not available everywhere.”
-The nasal mist also isn’t recommended for everyone, including people who are under age 2, pregnant, or immunocompromised, among others, as a precautionary measure.
+“Some people don’t like needles,” says Schaffner.
+A nasal spray vaccine is available for people ages 2 to 49.
+But it isn’t recommended for everyone — including people who are under age 2, pregnant, or immunocompromised — as a precautionary measure, because it’s made from a live weakened influenza virus.

-For two reasons: The first is the vaccine becomes less effective over time, so getting a new one each annually will give you maximum protection.
-The second reason is, the vaccine components are optimized each year to protect against the exact strains of the virus that are believed to pose the most risk during the upcoming flu season.
+For two reasons: First, the vaccine becomes less effective over time, so getting a new one each year will give you maximum protection.
+Second, the vaccine components are optimized each year to protect against the exact strains of the virus believed to pose the most risk during the upcoming flu season.

 “All influenza vaccines are manufactured according to FDA standards, so you can get your vaccine wherever you want,” says Schaffner.
-There are lots of options: your doctor’s office, a local clinic or health department, drugstores, supermarket pharmacies, drive-through vaccination cites, and even airports.
+There are lots of options: your doctor’s office, pharmacy, school, or workplace — even a local clinic, hospital, or health department.
+The nasal spray vaccine can be self-administered in the comfort of your own home.

 The CDC recommends getting your flu vaccine by the end of October.
 “If you happen to miss this window, and you’re still not vaccinated after Thanksgiving or even the holidays, it’s not too late to get the influenza vaccine,” says Schaffner.
-The peak of flu season isn’t until February, and it can last through May.
+Flu season peaks from December to February and can last through spring.